-Treatment of axillary hyperhidrosis (heavy sweating in the armpits) with Botox injections
+Treatment of axillary hyperhidrosis (excessive sweating in the armpits) with SweatGland Control injections

 What is hyperhidrosis?

 Hyperhidrosis, or excessive sweating, is a common and very uncomfortable condition that affects millions of people around the world.
 While there is no cure for hyperhidrosis, there are treatmets that can reduce the symptoms of excessive sweating.
-One of the most effective treatments is Botox injections to relieve axillary hyperhidrosis.
-In this information, we would like to tell you about the causes, symptoms and benefits of treatment with Botox injections for axillary hyperhidrosis, among other things.
+One of the most effective treatments is SweatGland Control injections to relieve axillary hyperhidrosis.
+In this information, we would like to tell you about the causes, symptoms, and benefits of treatment with SweatGland Control injections for axillary hyperhidrosis, among other things.

 Click here for the information you need: